aslikeser/Residential-Property-Price-Forecasting/README.md

 | **Residential Property Price Index (RPPI)**|
 | `res_price_index_ist` | PPI for all residential buildings in Istanbul |

-<ins>**Data Range and Frequency**</ins>
 ## Data Analysis
 In conclusion of my comprehensive exploratory data analysis on real estate price fluctuations in Turkey, it is evident that <ins>the residential real estate market is highly sensitive to foreign investment</ins>.
-Notably, <ins>government policies concerning foreign investment</ins>, coupled with <ins>global economic and political trends</ins>, exert a significant influence on the fluctuations observed in the Turkish real estate market.
+Notably, government policies concerning foreign investment, coupled with global economic and political trends, exert a significant influence on the fluctuations observed in the Turkish real estate market.

 In October 2018, the Turkish government announced a substantial reduction in the threshold for gaining Turkish citizenship through investment, decreasing it from $1 million to $250,000.
 This policy shift positioned Turkey as an attractive destination for investment migration, particularly for individuals from politically unstable countries surrounding Turkey.
 However, the subsequent surge in foreign demand for real estate in Turkey had repercussions.
 As the demand increased, so did housing prices, rendering the market less accessible for Turkish citizens.

 Based on data provided by the Central Bank of the Republic of Turkey, a substantial portion of foreign investments in real estate is concentrated in five key cities: Istanbul, Antalya, Izmir, Mugla, and Mersin.
 Over the past decade, three countries —Russia, Iran, and Iraq— have dominated these investments, accounting for as much as 56% of the total.
 The period following 2022 saw a notable increase in Russian interest in the Turkish real estate market, influenced in part by the Russia-Ukraine war.

 During the initial six months following the commencement of the Russia-Ukraine war, residential property sales in the top five cities in Turkey experienced a significant surge.
-Notably, one in every six sales during this period was attributed to foreign buyers.
+Notably, <ins>one in every six sales was attributed to foreign buyers</ins> during this period.

 <p align="center"><img src="image/5_readme_data_analysis_image.png" width="800" " /></p>

+Realizing the extensive sales to foreigners and hopefully aiming to curb further increases in real estate prices due to foreign interest, the Turkish government, in June 2022, increased the threshold for citizenship through investment to $400,000—an increase of 60%.
+This move was likely an attempt to either prevent an excessive rise in the market or capitalize further on the demand for citizenship through investment.
+Consequently, this policy change resulted in a decrease in foreign interest in the Turkish real estate market.

 For a more detailed exploration of these findings and the impact of government policies on foreign investment, please refer to the corresponding figures presented in my GitHub repository.